Irving scores 29, Nets beat depleted Raptors 112-98

 Durant scored his 26,074th career point in the third quarter, passing Kevin Garnett (26,071) for 18th place on the NBA’s all-time list.

-Royce O’Neale made a career-high five 3-pointers and scored 15 points, and Ben Simmons had 14 for the Nets, who bounced back after losing Tuesday at depleted Philadelphia, which was missing Joel Embiid and James Harden.
+Royce O’Neale made a career-high five 3-pointers and scored 15 points, and Ben Simmons had 14 for the Nets, who bounced back after losing at Philadelphia on Tuesday.
+Brooklyn has won three of four.

-”We’re in the business of winning,” Irving said. ”We’ll take this one, especially after last night’s loss, and the whole internet going up in an uproar in terms of how embarrassed we should be, which is true.
-We just wanted to make sure we paid attention to detail tonight.
-We came out and responded.”

-Brooklyn has won three of four, including two of three since Irving returned from a suspension for tweeting a link to an antisemitic film.

 The Nets shot 17 for 38 from 3-point range, a season high for made 3-pointers.
 The Raptors finished 7 for 29 from distance, matching their fewest made 3-pointers of the season.